Welcome to today's edition of the Rush 24-7 podcast.

 Yeah, I'm asking Congress for permission to go kick butt, but don't think that's what we're doing.

-Now the next soundbite, which will come up after the break here at the bottom of the hour.
+Now, the next soundbite, which will come up after the break here at the bottom of the hour, we just heard all the stuff that he's not going to do.

 And in the next soundbite, you will hear how he twists himself into pretzels not to identify our enemy as Islamic.

-Oh no, no way, no how that isn't going to happen.
+Oh, no, no way, no how that isn't going to happen.

-If you can't even do that, then it's a tantamount admission there isn't a strategy to deal with this.
+If you can't even do that, then it's a tantamount admission.

-But we had the soundbite earlier this week where he has indeed referred to them as Islamists, but that's a couple of years ago.
+But we had the soundbite earlier this week where he has indeed referred to them as Islamists, but that's a couple years ago.

 Be right back, folks.

-Here at the distinguished and prestigious Limboy Institute for Advanced Conservative Studies.
+And welcome back, Rush Limbaugh, here at the distinguished and prestigious Limbaugh Institute for Advanced Conservative Studies.

-Yesterday afternoon in White House, President Obama speaking about asking Congress for authorization to use military force against the folks that are randomly beheading people in the Middle East.
+Yesterday afternoon in the White House, President Obama speaking about asking Congress for authorization to use military force against the folks that are randomly beheading people in the Middle East.

 It's going to take time to dislodge these terrorists, especially from urban areas.